parse-community/docs/_includes/graphql/getting-started.md

 ## Running Parse Dashboard

-[Parse Dashboard](https://github.com/parse-community/parse-dashboard) is a standalone dashboard for managing your Parse Server apps, including your objects' schema and data, logs, jobs, clp, and push notifications.
+[Parse Dashboard](https://github.com/parse-community/parse-dashboard) is a standalone dashboard for managing your Parse Server apps, including your objects' schema and data, logs, jobs, CLPs, and push notifications.
 Parse Dashboard also has a built-in GraphQL Playground that you can use to play around with your auto-generated Parse GraphQL API.
 It is the recommended option for **production** applications.

 The easiest way to run the Parse Dashboard is through its CLI: